cat-a-flame/CSSHell/about.md

 With this, I hope I can help you learn and improve.

+### Side note

+All of my examples are from real websites in production.
+Since I don't want to hurt anyone, I change the class names for harder identification.

 ## Why is it called CSS Hell?

 It's a ~~joke~~ idea I stole from [HTMLHell](https://www.htmhell.dev/).
 I hope adding some fun and sarcasm to learning might help raising awareness of